Open-Store-Foundation/whitepaper/open-store-whitepaper-en.md

 2. The [a]Publisher saves the [s]OwnershipInfo in [c]AppOwnerPluginV1.
 3. The [a]Publisher sends a [p]Ownership Verification request to [c]AssetlinksOracle.
     1. [p]Ownership Verification requires payment of the [f]Oracle Fee.
-    2. On success, the [a]Publisher will be able to send [e]Asset Artifacts of the verified [c]App for [p]Artifact Validation in [c]OpenStore.
+    2. On success, the [a]Publisher will be able to send [e]Asset Artifacts of the verified [c]AppAsset for [p]Artifact Validation in [c]OpenStore.
     3. On failure, the [a]Publisher loses the ability to send new [e]Asset Artifacts for [p]Artifact Validation (if the last version of [s]OwnershipInfo had been verified); all previously published [e]Asset Artifacts will remain available.
 4. When the [s]OwnershipInfo in [c]AppOwnerPluginV1 is changed, the [e]Ownership Version is incremented, after which [p]Ownership Verification must be passed again.
     1. The number of times the same [e]Ownership Version can be sent for [p]Ownership Verification is unlimited.
-5. Ideally, a [c]App undergoes [p]Ownership Verification only once; the result of this check is reused in subsequent checks.
+5. Ideally, a [c]AppAsset undergoes [p]Ownership Verification only once; the result of this check is reused in subsequent checks.

 </br>